kiubis/arduino-greenhouse/README.md

 # arduino-greenhouse
-A model of greenhouse automated by arduino
+A model of arduino-automated greenhouse

 TO DO:

--build physical model of greenhouse
+-build physical model of a greenhouse

--add servo and movable roof
+-add a servo and a movable roof

--add humidity and temperature sensor
+-add a humidity and temperature sensor

--add soil moisture sensor
+-add a soil moisture sensor

--add pump and water reservoir
+-add a pump and a water reservoir

--make youtube video when all is done :)
+-make a youtube video when all is done :)